samgohel/Node-Docker-Demo/Task.md

 24.We Also Have To Provide Volume So Its  Don't Give Any Error 25.After Adding Named Volume We Don't Have To Run using -V Tag Else It Will Delete The Data 26.Add Mongoose Dependencies
 27.Get Ip From Container For DB Connection
+**.If There Is Error While DB Connection See(https://www.youtube.com/watch?v=bZhlX90m1cw&ab_channel=YogendraTamang)
 28.We Can Also Connect Using Name Of Container And Container Can Communicate With Each Others, So at the place of ip we can also place the ip
-29.Export Config For Use From ENV, And Pass That Into Docker Compose 30.Set Up Start Order Which Container Should Start First Using Depends On In Compose File
+29.Export Config For Use From ENV, And Pass That Into Docker Compose 30.Set Up Start Order Which Container Should Start First Using Depends On In Compose File 31.Try To Reconnect After Some Seconds Using Function 32.We Can Use Tag --no-deps To Start Only One Mentioned Container/Service